Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 API](https://cloud.google.com/appengine/docs/python/users/) for authentication.
 To create namespaces for users, we must have a unique identifier to separate it from other users.
 The Users API exposes a user id which can be used in namespace names when querying data specific to that user.
-Since user ids are unique, we don't ever have to worry about leaking information.
+Since user ids are unique, we don't ever have to worry about leaking information to the wrong user.

 {{< highlight python >}}
-print("I'm python code that does absolutely nothing!")
+print('I\'m python code that does absolutely nothing!')
 {{< /highlight >}}

-### Storing Team Goals in Datastore
+### Storing Goals in Datastore

+In this demo goals are set for a group so the namespace must be unique to a group.

+{{< highlight python >}}
+print('I\'m python code that does absolutely nothing!')
+{{< /highlight >}}

 ### Storing Profile Pictures in Blobstore